looker-open-source/embed-sdk/README.md

 A time to live for each token is also returned.
 It is important that the response of the `acquire_embed_cookieless_session` be returned to the browser with the exception of the `session_reference_token`.
 The hosting application MUST keep track of the `session_reference_token` for each user.

 The example shown below is simplistic and uses an in memory cache to keep track of the `session_reference_token`.
-In memory caches will not work in clustered environments so a use a distributed cache such as `redis` in production.
+In memory caches will not work in clustered environments so use a distributed cache such as `redis` in production.
 An alternative is to save the `session_reference_token` in an encrypted session cookie.
 The use of session cookies is demonstrated [here](/server_utils/routes.ts).

 ```javascript
 // Simple endpoint to acquire an embed session.
 In this case the user data